open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 ## Development Specification of Inference Interface

-When inferencer performing inference, the following steps are typically executed：
+When performing inference, the following steps are typically executed：

-1. preprocess：Input data preprocessing, including data reading, data preprocessing, data format conversion, and so on, is typically carried out when performing inference.
+1. preprocess：Input data preprocessing, including data reading, data preprocessing, data format conversion, and so on.
-2. forward: Model Forward Inference.
+2. forward: Execute model`.forwward`
-3. visualize：Visualization of Predicted Results.
+3. visualize：Visualization of predicted results.
 4. postprocess：Post-processing of predicted results, including result format conversion, exporting predicted results, and so on.

 To optimize the user experience of the inferencer, we aim to eliminate the need for users to configure parameters for each step when performing inference.
-In other words, we want users to be able to simply configure parameters for the `__call__` interface without having to be aware of the aforementioned processes, in order to complete inference.
+In other words, we want users to be able to simply configure parameters for the `__call__` interface without having to be aware of the aforementioned processes.

 The `__call__` interface will execute the aforementioned steps in order, but it is not aware of which step the parameters provided by the user should be distributed to.
 Therefore, when developing a `CustomInferencer`, developers need to define four class attributes: `preprocess_kwargs`, `forward_kwargs`, `visualize_kwargs`, and `postprocess_kwargs`.
-Each attribute is a set of strings (`Set[str]`) used to specify which step the parameters in the `__call__` interface correspond to:
+Each attribute is a set of strings that are used to specify which step the parameters in the `__call__` interface correspond to:

 ```python
 class CustomInferencer(BaseInferencer):